reiver/reiver-fediverse-archetypes/README.md

 ## Idolizer

-An **Idolizer** is someone who, sometimes obsessively, pays attention to, if fond of, adores, and even worships someone.
+An **Idolizer** is someone who, sometimes obsessively, pays attention to, is fond of, adores, and even worships someone.

 (The target of this **idolizing** is (by definition) called an **idol**.)